Rosanna Raymond

 Rosanna Marie Raymond (born 1967) is a New Zealand artist, poet, and cultural commentator.
 Raymond was recognised for "Pasifika artists practicing contemporary and heritage art forms in Aotearoa," winning the Senior Pacific Artist Award Winner of 2018, at the Arts Pasifika Awards through Creative New Zealand.
+Raymond is a member of the Pacific and Māori collective, Pacific Sisters.

 Background

 Raymond was born 1967 in Auckland, New Zealand.
 A New Zealand born third generation Moana of Samoan, Tuvaluan, Irish and French descent.